dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 ### Reynold's Number

 - (reynold's number)
   - describes the parameters at which turbulent fluid flow emerges. (but what is turbulence for high-dimensional sociophysical particle systems)
+  - Reynold's Number is closely related to the Speed of Sound

+### Information's Speed of Sound

+- what determines Mach-One in sociophysical spaces?
+  - population density, transportation methods, etc

 # Critical Metrics for Sociophysical Systems